vaibhavimule26/mnist-digit-recognizer/README.md

 MNIST Handwritten Digit Recognizer
-This project builds a Convolutional Neural Network (CNN) model to recognize handwritten digits using the MNIST dataset.
-The model is trained on 60,000 images and tested on 10,000 images, achieving high accuracy.
-It can correctly classify digits from 0 to 9 based on image input.
+This project uses a Convolutional Neural Network (CNN) to recognize handwritten digits from the MNIST dataset.
+The model is trained using TensorFlow/Keras and achieves high accuracy on the test set.

-Project Features
+Features
-• Uses MNIST dataset for training and testing
-• CNN architecture with Conv2D, MaxPooling2D, Flatten, and Dense layers
+Recognizes digits (0–9) from 28x28 grayscale images Trained using a simple CNN model
-• Achieves close to 99 percent accuracy
+Achieves around 98–99% accuracy
-• Includes visualization of predictions
-• Saved trained model file for reuse and deployment
+Includes saved model file for reuse

-Tech Stack
-• Python
-• TensorFlow / Keras
-• NumPy
-• Matplotlib
-• Google Colab

-Project Structure
-mnist-digit-recognizer/
-│── MNIST_Digit_Recognizer.ipynb
-│── mnist_digit_recognizer.h5
-│── README.md

-How the Model Works
-The MNIST dataset is loaded and normalized
-Data is reshaped for the CNN input layer
-A CNN is created and trained for 5 epochs
-Model performance is evaluated using test images
-The trained model is saved in .h5 format
-Predictions are visualized using sample test digits

-Sample Prediction Code
-Use this code inside your notebook to test any digit:
+Demo code to test the model with any image

+Dataset
+The MNIST dataset contains 60,000 training and 10,000 testing handwritten digit images.
+Files in this repository
+MNIST_Digit_Recognizer.ipynb
+mnist_digit_recognizer.h5 (saved CNN model)

+How to run the project
+Install required libraries:
+pip install tensorflow numpy matplotlib
+Open the notebook
+Run all cells to train or load the model test predictions on sample images

+Model Summary
+The model includes convolution layers, pooling layers, and dense layers to classify digits accurately.

+Example prediction code
-sample = X_test[index].reshape(1,28,28,1)
+sample = x_test[index].reshape(1, 28, 28, 1)
 pred = model.predict(sample)
 print("Predicted Digit:", pred.argmax())

-Model Accuracy
-Test Accuracy: approximately 98 to 99 percent

-Author
-Vaibhavi Mule
-AI Intern at Codec Technologies